fmos/wp-photonav/README.md

 ### Advanced

 For more sophistication, WP-PhotoNav accepts a number of parameters, most of which are demonstrated in the following example:

     [photonav url='/wp-uploads/2014/07/panorama.jpg' container_height=300
-    mode=drag360 popup=colorbox animate=left position=right label=1]
+    mode=drag360 popup=colorbox animate=left position=right label=true]

 Here is a list of the employed parameters and their meaning:

 *   `container_height` -- Defines the height of the displayed frame (hence the container).
 If the image is higher than the given height, vertical scrolling (or dragging) is enabled.
 The unit is one pixel.
 There is also the parameter container_width in case you don’t want the frame to fill the horizontal space available in the post or page.
 *   `mode` -- Specifies one of the following modes: move, drag or drag360 where move is the default mode and doesn’t have to be specified.
 The drag mode allows the user to navigate the panorama by dragging it inside the frame.
     The drag360 mode is similar, but generates the illusion of an vertically infinite image.
 This is useful for 360° panoramas where the user can turn around in each direction infinitely.
 *   `popup` -- If specified, enables a popup for enlarged view.
 The only valid popup type at the moment is colorbox, which only works if the [ColorBox][colorbox] plugin for jQuery is available.
 It is provided e.g. by the [jQuery Colorbox plugin][cbplugin].
 You have to install this plugin separately to make use of the popup functionality.
 *   `animate` -- If specified, enables one of the following animation modes: left, right or zoom.
 By using this option, the panorama can be rotated automatically starting from the `position` into the named direction until either the user interacts with it (by scrolling in move mode or dragging in one of the drag modes) or the image is scrolled through entierely once.